Back to Public Intelligence

 • Misinterpretation → Misadaptation → Identity drift → Collapse.

-Meanwhile another man under the same pressure:
+Meanwhile another person under the same pressure:

 • interprets clearly